RoomPilot: Controllable Indoor Scene Synthesis via Multimodal Semantic Parsing: Experiments

 \subsection{Experimental Setup}

 \paragraph{Evaluation Settings.} We quantitatively evaluate RoomPilot on open-vocabulary scene generation, following \cite{yang2025sceneweaver, sun2025layoutvlm}, which evaluates generation across diverse room type descriptions.
-For each room type, we generate and evaluate 3 scenes using natural language prompts that describe the desired room configuration, furniture types, and spatial relationships.
-See Appendix F for more details. \paragraph{Baselines.} We compare RoomPilot with five representative 3D scene synthesis method, including Holodeck \cite{yang2024holodeck}, I-Design \cite{ccelen2024design} and LayoutVLM \cite{sun2025layoutvlm} on the open-vocabulary setting.
+For each room type, we generate and evaluate 30 scenes using natural language prompts that describe room configuration, furniture types, and spatial relationships.
+See Appendix \ref{sec:details of experiments_supp} for more details. \paragraph{Baselines.} We compare RoomPilot with six representative 3D scene synthesis method, including Holodeck \cite{yang2024holodeck}, I-Design \cite{ccelen2024design}, SceneTeller~\cite{ocal2024sceneteller}, LayoutVLM \cite{sun2025layoutvlm}, SceneWeaver \cite{yang2025sceneweaver} and HSM \cite{pun2025hsm} on the open-vocabulary setting.
 Since LayoutGPT~\cite{feng2024layoutgpt} and SceneTeller~\cite{ocal2024sceneteller} are inherently limited to the living room and bedroom, we modify their prompts and constraints to support the open-vocabulary setting.
-We use the default configuration and data for each baseline itself and evaluate them under identical prompt and room configurations to ensure fairness. \paragraph{Evaluation Metrics.} For quantitative evaluation, we adopt a combination of physical, visual, and semantic metrics following \cite{yang2025sceneweaver, ccelen2024design}.
+We use the default configuration and data for each baseline itself and evaluate them under identical prompt and room configurations to ensure fairness.
+This setting enables a direct comparison of each method's ability to generalize beyond the room categories originally considered in prior work. \paragraph{Evaluation Metrics.} For quantitative evaluation, we adopt a combination of physical, visual, and semantic metrics following \cite{yang2025sceneweaver, ccelen2024design}.
 Physical plausibility and realism are assessed by the average number of objects in the scene (\#Obj), the number of out-of-boundary objects (\#OB), and the number of collided object pairs (\#CN).
 To evaluate visual quality and semantic consistency with the user descriptions, we compute scores for visual realism (Real.), functionality (Func.), layout correctness (Lay.), and scene completeness (Comp.).
 Following previous practice, these metrics are estimated by GPT-4, which receives the user query together with top-down renderings of the generated scenes as input.
 Furthermore, we employ Layout Fidelity (LF), Constraint Satisfaction Rate on object count (CSR\textsubscript{count}), and Constraint Satisfaction Rate on geometric relations (CSR\textsubscript{rel}) to comprehensively assess the controllability of generated scenes.
 Specifically, LF measures the spatial consistency between generated and reference layouts, CSR\textsubscript{count} reflects how well the object quantities adhere to the given constraints, and CSR\textsubscript{rel} assesses the correctness of geometric and functional relationships among objects.
-See Appendix F for more details.
+See Appendix \ref{sec:details of experiments_supp} for more details.